CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/190-process-data.md

 ## Bridge mode

-Bridge mode is available for the data coming from an endpoint.
+Bridge mode is available for the data coming from an ingestion endpoint.
 When bridge-mode is enabled, all your JSON records will be transformed into golden records directly, without being stored in the temporary storage on the **Preview** tab.
 However, you can rely on data set logs and ingestion receipts for debugging purposes.

 Bridge mode allows you to use less storage and memory, resulting in increased performance.
 Use this mode when your mapping will not change over time, and you want to use the ingestion endpoint only as a mapper.